-- Complete title of the article - Provide also Running title not more than 50 characters - Be short, accurate, and unambiguous giving your paper a distinct outlook - Begin with the subject of the study - Avoid excessive adjectives and noun strings
+- Complete title of the article

+- Provide also Running title

+- Be short, accurate, and unambiguous giving your paper a distinct outlook

+- Begin with the subject of the study

+- Avoid excessive adjectives and noun strings

 Abstracts

 The abstract should contain the essence of the whole paper and should stand-alone.
 Be clear and concise and avoid unnecessary detail.